1. Who we are

 |File management||Collection, classification and storage of physical and electronic documents with personal data in the file management, which constitute mandatory evidence within KPMG activity.|

-KPMG processes the data required when performing public interest activities, namely the provision of Audit/Assurance services, taking in consideration the specific characteristics of the client, the international auditing standards (IAS) and KPMG´s auditing methodology.
+KPMG will process the data required when performing public interest activities, namely the provision of Audit/Assurance services, taking in consideration the specific characteristics of the client, the international standards of auditing (ISA) and KPMG´s auditing methodology.

 |Purpose of the processing||Description|